gordonrix/maple/README.md

 1. Create a directory for the dataset(s) that you wish to analyze by copying the example_working_directory to a location of your choice, rename it as desired, and navigate to this new directory.
 It is recommended that a new directory be made for distinct experiments
 2. Modify the config.yaml file within the new directory as appropriate.
-Most of these settings can remain unchanged, but the settings for individual tag(s) should be changed, such as the sequencing data and reference sequences file locations and barcode information (if demultiplexing is required), and boolean settings such as `do_basecalling`, and `merge_paired_end`,
+Most of these settings can remain unchanged, but the settings for individual tag(s) should be changed, such as the sequencing data type/location and the types of analysis that should be performed (e.g. concatemer/UMI consensus, demultiplexing).
 3. Modify the reference sequence and barcode .fasta files (located in the 'ref' directory) as appropriate.
 Use the exampleReferences.fasta file for assistance with determining the appropriate reference sequences.
 4. Activate the maple conda environment that you created during installation if it's not already active, and run snakemake by requesting a specific file,